 By scaling $s \rightarrow R^{1/2}_\gamma(\xi) s$ we have

-We try to find the stationary points of the function $\widetilde \phi(\cdot, \xi)$ which give rise to two different phase functions $\Phi^\pm$ (see \eqref{phase} below).
+We try to find the stationary points of the function $\widetilde \phi(\cdot, \xi)$, which give rise to two different phase functions $\Phi^\pm$ (see \eqref{phase} below).
 As we shall see later, it is important for application of the multilinear restriction estimate how smooth these phase functions are.
-So, we deal with the matter carefully.
+So, we treat the matter carefully.

 \begin{lem} There are $\tau_+, \tau_- \in \mathrm C^{D-4}(\mathbb A^\ast_\lambda\times [-\delta^{10}, \delta^{10}] )$, homogeneous of degree zero, such that $ \pm \tau_\pm(\xi,\theta)\in [2^{-1}, 2]$ and, if $R_\gamma(\xi)\ge 0$, \Be \partial_s \widetilde \phi\big( \tau_\pm(\xi, R^{1/2}_\gamma(\xi)), \xi \big)=0. \Ee \end{lem}